bmlt-enabled/bmlt-satellite-base-class/README.md

 -----------

 The Basic Meeting List Toolbox (BMLT) is a powerful, database-driven system for tracking NA meetings.
-It is NOT an official product of NA ( http://na.org ).
+It is NOT an official product of [NA](http://na.org).
 Rather, it is a project designed and implemented by NA members, and meant to be used by official NA Service bodies.

 This project is a CMS "base."
 It has a lot of functionality built into it, such as administration and various